equinor/radix-public-site/public-site/docs/src/other/release/index.md

 Network egress rules are now supported for application environments in Radix.
 Read the [radixconfig.yaml reference entry](https://www.radix.equinor.com/references/reference-radix-config/#egressrules) for details, and read the [guide](https://www.radix.equinor.com/guides/egress-rules/#default-rules) for important limitations, tips and usage patterns.

 Implement egress rules with caution.
 Applications may break if egress rules inadvertently block required resources.

-#### 2022-04-28 Egress rules simplified

-Egress rules have been simplified.
-A new field allowRadix can be set to allow or deny traffic to other Radix applications.
-If you use the built-in Oauth2 feature, it is no longer necessary to allow traffic to login.microsoftonline.com.
-Docs now recommend using Private Link to get static IP address to Azure databases or other SaaS for use in egress rules.

 ### 2022-02-18 Build Pipeline steps